2017-2018 PT Admissions Information

 Application Instructions for Admission

-To apply to the Pacific University School of Physical Therapy, you must submit a PTCAS application and a Pacific University Supplemental Application.
+To apply to the Pacific University School of Physical Therapy you must submit both a PTCAS application and a Pacific University Supplemental Application.
 Both applications must be electronically submitted by the deadline dates in order to be considered.
-Applications will be reviewed from November to January, and invitations to interviews are sent by the end of January.
+Applications will be reviewed throughout the fall, and invitations for on-campus interviews will be sent in January 2018.

 PTCAS Application Information